-5. When I was in school for my Veterinary Diploma, I remember studying about Oxytocin and how this is called the love hormone.
-Is it true that dogs can produce the same chemical as humans?
+5. When I was in school for my Veterinary Diploma, I remember learning about Oxytocin.
+For any readers that don’t know, this is often called the love hormone.
+Is it true that dogs can produce this chemical in the same way humans can?

 “Dogs do produce oxytocin and they produce it in much the same circumstances that humans do.
 In fact, the production of oxytocin is now being used to determine which things dogs have positive responses toward in a number of experimental studies.”

-6. As you know, Pitbulls are known as a dangerous breed of dog.
-I personally really love Pitbulls and I don’t believe that dogs are born aggressive.
-Do you believe it is the training from the owners that bring out the aggressiveness in them?
+6. As you know, pitbulls are usually known as a dangerous breed of dog.
+I personally really love pitbulls, and I don’t believe that dogs are born aggressive.
+Do you think it’s the training from the owners that brings out the aggressiveness in them?
 What triggers a Pitbull to attack instead of other breeds of dogs?

 “While there are a number of pitbulls that I have known personally and have been fond of, the data is quite unambiguous about the fact that these dogs have been involved in more fatal biting incidents than any other breed.
 In three different studies they had been found to be involved in 41 to 49% of fatal biting incidents when in fact they account for only one-half to about 1 1/2% of all dogs.
 The problem has to do with the fact that many have been specifically bred by some members of the population for dog fighting.
 The general public does not know that about 40,000 people in the United States earn their full-time living through dog fighting.
 The dogs that are used in these dogfights are called “game bred dogs” and I have seen a number of these.
 The dog breeders who produce such animals must take the b**** away from her litter when the puppies are five weeks of age or she may begin to kill them.
 These are genetically damaged dogs, and unfortunately, dogs of that lineage have begun to leak into the general population of pitbulls.”

-7. Cesar Millan, a popular dog trainer believes that being the alpha is a key to dog training.
+7. Cesar Millan, a popular TV dog trainer, believes that being the alpha is the key to successful dog training.
 What are your thoughts on dog training vs dog psychology?